proxytype/ProcessConnectionsLib/README.md

 # ProcessConnectionsLib
-Simple Library for expose process network connections
+Simple Library to expose network connections (TCP/UDP) per process, can be searchable by process id or process name.

+in first use the library must be initialize, the tables can be overwrited later.

 Usage: